yawen32/data-512-final-project/README.md

 ### 2. Supplementary Data
 2.1 Population Data (“Population Mid-2015.csv”)
 The population data is exactly the same dataset we used in the second assignment which contains the populations of a variety of counties collected in mid 2015.
-This dataset will be used to test the second hypothesis of research question 2.
+This dataset is used to test the second hypothesis of research question 2.
 Columns found in the dataset are listed below:
 ![population_data](https://user-images.githubusercontent.com/26759376/34130353-5682f206-e3fc-11e7-835a-d103b37edcd0.png)

 Check the data on [Population Research Bureau website](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14)